MadhuOruganti/Video-Quality-Assessment-Algorithms/README.md

 Here INT-CWC measure is a novel attempt.
 The performance of proposed scheme is evaluated using the LIVE dataset and scheme is shown to be competitive with, and even out-perform, existing video quality assessment algorithms.
+Here is the Link :https://rdcu.be/dkZEJ